jakartaee/rest/CONTRIBUTING.md

-# Contributing to Eclipse Project for JAX-RS
+# Contributing to Jakarta RESTful Web Services

 Thanks for your interest in this project.